DNA sequencing: Sequencing by synthesis

 The objective for sequential sequencing by synthesis (SBS) is to determine the sequencing of a DNA sample by detecting the incorporation of a nucleotide by a DNA polymerase.
 An engineered polymerase is used to synthesize a copy of a single strand of DNA and the incorporation of each nucleotide is monitored.
 The principle of real-time sequencing by synthesis was first described in 1993 with improvements published some years later.
-The key parts are highly similar for all embodiments of SBS and includes (1) amplification of DNA (to enhance the subsequent signal) and attach the DNA to be sequenced to a solid support, (2) generation of single stranded DNA on the solid support, (3) incorporation of nucleotides using an engineered polymerase and (4) real-time detection of the incorporation of nucleotide The steps 3-4 are repeated and the sequence is assembled from the signals obtained in step 4.
+The key parts are highly similar for all embodiments of SBS and includes (1) amplification of DNA (to enhance the subsequent signal) and attach the DNA to be sequenced to a solid support (an exception is the PacBio SMRT), (2) generation of single stranded DNA on the solid support, (3) incorporation of nucleotides using an engineered polymerase and (4) real-time detection of the incorporation of nucleotide The steps 3-4 are repeated and the sequence is assembled from the signals obtained in step 4.
 This principle of real-time sequencing-by-synthesis has been used for almost all massive parallel sequencing instruments, including 454, PacBio, IonTorrent, Illumina and MGI.

+Sequencing by expansion

+On February 2025, Roche announced development of a new, proprietary sequencing method relying on small molecules.
+This method "encode[s] the sequence of a target nucleic acid molecule (DNA or RNA) into a measurable surrogate polymer called an Xpandomer", and combined amplification with later detected by a nanopore platform with a CMOS camera.